yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 manual.

 If you explored the previous links, you discovered some areas where many layers that work with the Yocto Project exist.
-The `Source Repositories <http://git.yoctoproject.org/>`__ also shows layers categorized under "Yocto Metadata Layers."
+The :yocto_git:`Source Repositories <>` also shows layers categorized under "Yocto Metadata Layers."

 .. note::